chuc92man/docker-stacks/datacube-notebook/README.md

 ## Building

+Pre-built images can be pulled from [Docker Hub](https://hub.docker.com/r/luigidifraia/datacube-notebook).

-The custom Docker image for Open Data Cube can be built as per below:
+A custom Docker image for Open Data Cube can be built from this repo as per below:

 `docker build -t datacube-notebook .`